Chapter 1: Angels, Birds and Us – the trip to Vienna

 There isn’t a lot to say about the band’s rendition of this modern-day anthem.
 It was perfect, start to finish.
 Perfect.
 Any attempt to describe it would not do it justice and might even be discourteous.
 “Scream” is, by excellence, a song that speaks for itself and demands to be experienced.

 The feeling of otherworldliness persisted long after the excellent concert.
 On our way home, while waiting for the subway, I thought back to a few hours before.
 We were having dinner at a restaurant close to the venue.
-The Music and Myth’s Patron Saint, Sofia Rei, had just texted me to talk about a new project she’ll be bringing to Europe in 2017.
-She asked me how the Zorn show was and I told her that I’m actually back in Vienna, just an hour away from seeing Patricia Barber in concert.
+Sofia Rei had just texted me to talk about a new project she’ll be bringing to Europe in 2017.
+She asked me how the Zorn show was and I told her that I’m back in Vienna to see Patricia Barber.

 The surrealness of that moment instantly made me think how exciting it will be to relive the experience on January 1.
 Now, just a few hours away from my yearly ritual, the day I think about the most is the day I started The Music and Myth.
 I think about how much I’ve learned, how far I’ve come and what an incredible journey it’s been.

 Happy New Year!